Dewesoft's terms and conditions

-Article 11 – Confidential information and business secret
+Article 11 – confidential information and business secret

 11.2.
 The obligations under this Article will survive the termination of the contract between DWS and the Buyer for any cause.

-Article 12 – Intellectual property
+Article 12 – intellectual property

 12.1.
-DWS is the exclusive holder of the intellectual property rights referring to its software.
+DWS is the exclusive holder of intellectual property rights referring to its software.
 The Buyer of the products and services does not acquire any intellectual property rights, apart from the use of the purchased licenses of the software in the Buyer end-products, intended for sale to end customers.
 In the event that the Buyer is not the end customer, but buys the software for resale, the Buyers is obliged to achieve that the end buyers accept and assume obligations under the End–User License Agreement for Dewesoft Software (hereinafter referred to as “EULA”), which shall be delivered as a part of the software.
 Upon request of DWS, the Buyer shall provide evidence that every particular end customer has provided acceptance of the EULA.

 12.2.
-All rights arising from samples, models, prototypes, sketches, designs, drawings, specifications, contract documents and other similar documents (hereinafter referred to as: “documents”) shared by DWS, are subject to the title of DWS, are part of the intellectual property rights of DWS and are wholly owned by DWS.
+All rights arising from samples, models, prototypes, sketches, designs, drawings, specifications, contract documents, and other similar documents (hereinafter referred to as: “documents”) shared by DWS, are subject to the title of DWS, and are part of the intellectual property rights of DWS and are wholly owned by DWS.
 The Buyer is not entitled to present such documents and items to any third party without the prior consent of DWS and will upon request return them to DWS without any further delay.

-Article 13 – Usage and expiration conditions
+Article 13 – usage and expiration conditions

 There are two options when purchasing Dewesoft software: time-unlimited license and time-limited license.

 13.2.
 Time unlimited license: Dewesoft instruments come with a time-unlimited license version of Dewesoft software (PROF level).
 Additionally, the customer might purchase time-unlimited software options and/or bundles.
-The customer is allowed to use the full software functionality without any time limit in all commercial purposes;
+The customer is allowed to use the full software functionality without any time limit for all commercial purposes;

 13.3.
 Time-limited license: Customers might choose to purchase software options and bundles with time expiration.
 The customer can use all functionality before the expiration time.
 After the expiration, the customer might continue to use all time-unlimited purchased licenses but is unable to use additional options and bundles which expired.